JulieL24/project-tracker/planning.md

     * [x] include url patterns from the tasks app in the tracker project with prefix "tasks/"
     * [x] create template for create task view
     * [x] add link to create a task from the project detail page
+  * Feature 16
+  * [x] Create list view for the task model with the object filtered so that the person only sees the tasks assigned to them by filtering with the assignee equal to currently logged in user
+  * [x] the view must only be accessed by people that are logged in
+  * [x] register view in the tasks app for path "mine/" and name "show_my_tasks" in tasks urls.py
+  * [x] create html template for list view

 ## resources
 <https://learn-2.galvanize.com/cohorts/3352/blocks/1859/content_files/build/02-django-one-shot/65-django-one-shot-00.md>